 Entering the cathedral:

-- Please come 15 minutes early.
+- Please come 15–30 minutes early.
 When you arrive, maintain six-feet social distancing as you wait your turn to enter through two doors on the nave portico.
-A Hospitality Minister will check your temperature with a no-touch thermometer (must not be greater than 100.4° F) and will direct you to a hand-sanitizing station.

 - As you enter the narthex, you will go to the registration table where a Hospitality Minister will ask you health questions relating to COVID-19 symptoms and record responses on a list—or, for those who have not already done so online, will ask you to fill out and sign the waiver and agreement.
 If you have any adverse health symptoms, you will be asked to return home.
 Bringing your ticket or confirmation email or having it on your mobile device will help facilitate the process.

 - The Hospitality Minister will give you your seat assignment and another Hospitality Minister will lead you to your seats.

 During the liturgy:

 - Everyone more than two years old must agree to be masked for the entire time you are at the cathedral—no exceptions, because masks are for others’ safety, not primarily your own.

 - You will be asked not to stray from or move the seat you are initially directly to, in order to maintain safe social distancing and to facilitate contact tracing should the need arise.

 - We will share the Peace with a bow or nod – no physical contact outside your family group.